ovh/utask/README.md

 In a separate terminal, rebuild (`make re`) each time you want to iterate on a code patch, then reboot the server in the terminal where it is running.

 To visualize API routes, a swagger-ui interface is available with the docker image, accessible through your browser at `http://hostname.example/ui/swagger/`.
-Swagger UI is an open-source software, under Apache 2 license.

 ### Frontend